 IRS Statute of Limitations

 Owing money to the IRS can be overwhelming.
 When you file your tax return and a balance results, knowing your options on how to best address it is very important.
-The first thing to know about owing a balance to the IRS is that it has a shelf life, or IRS statute of limitations.
+The first thing to know about owing a balance to the IRS is that it has a shelf life, otherwise known as an IRS statute of limitations.
+A statute of limitations defines the maximum time that an entity has in order to initiate a legal proceeding.
+Once the statute of limitation ends, those legal proceedings can no longer be pursued.
 This means that the IRS won’t be on your back about a debt for the rest of your life—their collection power is bound by a statute of limitations.
-While this might seem like good news for anyone that owes the government agency an outstanding balance, the length of time that the IRS can collect on your debt is not always as clear cut as it seems.
+While this might seem like good news for anyone who owes the government agency an outstanding balance, the length of time that the IRS can collect on your debt is not always as clear cut as it seems.

-When Does My Limitations Period Start?
+When Does the Statute of Limitations Start?

-There are two vital limitations periods to understand: assessment issues and actual collection.
+There are two vital limitation periods to understand: assessment issues and actual collection.
 The IRS can examine your tax returns, assess additional taxes, make changes to your filing, or file a suit against you within the first three years following the due date of your return, or the day you actually filed—starting from whichever was later.
 If you file an amended return, the statute of limitations is not extended; the original date remains in place.
 If you understate your income on a tax return by more than 25 percent, the statute of limitations is automatically extended to six years.
 If you filed a false or fraudulent return, never filed a return, or you willfully attempted to evade paying your taxes, there is no statute of limitations.

 Generally speaking, the IRS has 10 years to collect on a tax debt balance.
 This 10-year clock starts ticking on the date your tax return is processed, which could mean the date you filed your taxes, or the date the results of an IRS tax audit are finalized.
 For example, if your 2014 tax return was processed on 04/15/2015, the IRS has until 04/15/2025 to collect on any balances that result.
-IF you didn’t file a tax return, and the IRS created a substitute return in the case of a deficiency assessment, this return marks the beginning of the limitations period.
+If you didn’t file a tax return, and the IRS created a substitute return in the case of a deficiency assessment, this return marks the beginning of the limitations period.

 If you’ve been sitting on overdue taxes, and you haven’t filed a return or received a bill from the IRS, the clock has not started ticking on that 10-year period.
 This means the IRS has unlimited amounts of time to pursue you for tax debt.
 It’s important to file your tax return as soon as possible in order to start the clock on that decade.
 In order to do so, you’ll need to have an assessment, as you’ll be required to show proof to the IRS that the date of this assessment was when the 10-year period began.
 This can have lasting effects on your resolution options, so be sure to get in contact with the IRS immediately.

-The IRS doesn’t consider a taxpayer’s debt in one conglomerated amount; the government agency takes each assessment made as an individual event.
+The IRS doesn’t consider a taxpayer’s debt in one collective amount; the government agency takes each assessment made as an individual event.
 Any given taxpayer may have several assessments.
-If you owe back taxes for numerous years, you’ll have to determine each year’s tax liability, then determine the penalties and interest related to each tax debt.
+If you need back taxes help for numerous years, you’ll have to determine each year’s tax liability, then determine the penalties and interest related to each tax debt.
 When it comes to the IRS statute of limitations, the clock starts running for each of these different assessments only on the date they’re finalized by the IRS.
 This means a taxpayer may have numerous expiration dates to worry about; these expiration dates are known as Collection Statute Expiration Dates (CSED).

 Taxpayers can have problems with the IRS statute of limitations because they are subject to change and can be extended.
-Common scenarios for extending IRS statute of limitations involve: filing bankruptcy, filing a claim for innocent spouse, submitting an offer and compromise that is ultimately rejected, examinations of the filed return, etc.
+Common scenarios for extending IRS statute of limitations involve: filing bankruptcy, filing a claim for an innocent spouse, submitting an offer and compromise that is ultimately rejected, examinations of the filed return, etc.

 There are circumstances in which the IRS statute of limitations can be paused, meaning the clock stops running.
 Many taxpayers find that the 10-year collection period lasts much longer than 10 years, because it can be suspended at different times for various reasons.
 Any pause automatically extends the amount of time the government agency can collect on your debt.

-A CSED Extension: This doesn’t happen often, but the IRS and a taxpayer may agree to extend the collection period themselves.
+This doesn’t happen often, but the IRS and a taxpayer may agree to extend the collection period themselves.
 This means you voluntarily agree to give the government more time to collect from you.
 This generally only occurs when a taxpayer is hoping to negotiate a smaller installment agreement, but the IRS has been seeking this consent less and less in recent years.

 When you owe the IRS, you’ll being receiving a series of collection notices that get more severe with each notice.
 If you’ve received a Final Notice of Intent to Levy, or worse, you’ve received a Notice of Federal Tax Lien, you’ll need to respond as soon as possible to stop wage garnishment and property seizure.
 These notices will inform you that you have a right to a hearing, which is known as a Collection Due Process (CDP) hearing.
 You’ll generally receive hearing application forms with these notices, and as long as you fill them out and send them in a timely manner to the IRS, you’ll be entitled to a hearing.
 While the process is pending, the IRS cannot take enforced collection action against you.
 Unfortunately, it’s common for the hearing process to take up to two years—because the IRS can’t collect during this time, the CSED is tolled.
 There’s one case in which the expiration date isn’t extend; filing for an Equivalency Hearing allows the IRS to continue collecting on your debt, which means the original expiration date remains in place.

 Many believe that bankruptcy is the best option for relieving tax debt, but declaring bankruptcy can actually affect the timeline of the statute of limitations on your tax debt.
 If you file for a personal bankruptcy, the statue of limitations is paused for however long the bankruptcy is left open.
 The actual amount of time can vary based on the type of bankruptcy declared.
 Chapter 13 bankruptcies may see the IRS statute of limitations tolled for years, while Chapter 7 bankruptcies tend to last between six to nine months.
 Very often, the statue may be extended for some time after the bankruptcy has been closed.

-Offer in Compromise: Taxpayers who will never realistically be able to pay off their tax debt in full may consider requesting an offer in compromise.
+Taxpayers who will never realistically be able to pay off their tax debt in full may consider requesting an offer in compromise.
 While rare, if approved, your tax debt will be settled for a lesser amount—one that you can realistically pay off within a reasonable amount of time.
 While your offer in compromise is being considered, the CSED is tolled.
 Take time to seriously consider whether an offer in compromise is the right choice for you.
 Unless you can give a reasonable offer, the IRS will easily shirk your filing.
 Even if your offer is within the realm of reason, the IRS doesn’t need to accept it.
 Many find that the IRS tells you to file an offer, if simply to extend the CSED, which gives them more time to collect on your tax debt.

 Installment agreements are requested when a taxpayer cannot pay their tax debt in full currently, but will be able to pay it off over time.
 If your request is approved, it will allow you to make monthly payments to the IRS over a set period of time until your tax liability is paid off in full.
 While this can be a wonderful option for those facing insurmountable debt, it’s important to keep in mind that while your request is being considered, the CSED is tolled, extending your 10-year period.

-Innocent Spouse Relief: If you file a joint tax return with your spouse, but want to avoid tax liability, you may file for innocent spouse relief.
+If you file a joint tax return with your spouse, but want to avoid tax liability, you may file for innocent spouse relief.
 After requesting this reprieve from a tax debt, the CSED on that tax liability may be tolled, extending the expiration date.

 Don’t think that leaving the United States means leaving your debt behind.
 When you go overseas, the time pauses on your debt.
 The government agency’s arms get longer all the time, and the IRS has ways of collecting what they’re owed.
 If you have debts outside of your tax outstanding balance, your creditors may write off your balance.
 Should your creditor file a 109-C form with the IRS to report unpaid amounts, your debt will be qualified as income.
 The IRS will then expect you to pay taxes on that phantom income.
 The IRS has ways of identifying those who leave and enter the country with unpaid tax assessments.
 The Department of Homeland Security controls the Treasury Enforcement Communication System database.
 This database is able to identify individuals with outstanding tax balances that travel into the United States.
 If you’re flagged in the system, the Immigration and Customs Enforcement agency can detain you, and mark your name for a follow up from an IRS agent.

 What if I have an Unpaid Refund?